 Natural Resource Management

-These resources are aimed at reducing the barriers for teachers and parents to deliver farm safety lessons in a fun and interactive way including six videos.
+These resources are aimed at reducing the barriers for teachers and parents to deliver farm safety lessons in a fun and interactive way including seven videos.
 In addition to the videos, this project will deliver workshops, teacher professional development, and on-farm excursions.
 Importantly, this project aims to deliver key thought-provoking messages from the voice of kids, equipping a new generation of engaged and aware children to understand the inherent risks associated with food and fibre production and the ways in which those risks can be mitigated.

 PPSA has collaborated with Grain Producers SA on three different heavy vehicle projects which have been made possible by funding from the National Heavy Vehicle Regulator’s Heavy Vehicle Safety Initiative, supported by the Federal Government.